synesissoftware/libCLImate.Ruby/examples/flag_and_option_specifications.md

 		'libCLImate.Ruby examples',
 		:version,
-		"Illustrates use of libCLImate.Ruby's specification of flags, options, and aliases", '',
+		"Illustrates use of libCLImate.Ruby's specification of flags, options, and specifications", '',
 	]
 end